Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ### Navigation <a name="polaris-navigation"></a>

+The `Navigation.UserMenu` subcomponent has been removed.
+Pass a `TopBar.UserMenu` into `TopBar`'s `userMenu` prop instead.

 The `iconBody` prop has been removed from the `Navigation.Item` subcomponent.
-Pass a string into the `icon` prop instead.
+Pass a string or React Component into the `icon` prop instead.

 ```jsx
 // old